iiasa/Condor_run_R/README.md

 Test that `condor_status`, `Rscript`, and `7z` can be invoked from the command line.
 When this does not work, add the appropriate installation directories to your `PATH` environment variable.

+## Test
+To check your installation, run the test in the `test_basic` subdirectory.
+The test can be started by running the cross-platform script `test.bat`.

+The test submits a run of several small R jobs via `Condor_run_basic.R` and after completion performs analysis using `Condor_run_stats.R`.
+The plots can be viewed by opening the resulting `Rplots.pdf` file.

 ## Use

-Invoke the submit scripts via Rscript, or, on Linux/MacOS, you can invoke the script directly if its execute flag is set and the script has been converted to Unix format using e.g. `sos2unix` (removing the carriage returns from the line breaks).
+Invoke the submit scripts via Rscript, or, on Linux/MacOS, you can invoke the script directly if its execute flag is set and the script has been converted to Unix format using e.g. `dos2unix` (removing the carriage returns from the line breaks).
 The analysis script `Condor_run_stats.R` is best run from RStudio.
 The submit scripts take as command line argument the name of a file with configuration settings.

 A typical invocation command line is therefore